Maybe you plan to bring your prospecting to the next level with calls.

 It is possible to run texting campaigns to leads that have given their permission with connected third-party applications to Mojo Dialer.

-This can be done with the help of Zapier (an app integration software).
+It can be done with the help of Zapier (an app integration software).

 With the help of Zapier, you can integrate more than 500 apps in Mojo Dialer that otherwise couldn’t be integrated.